-When the weather gets warmer, the general inclination is to spend more time outdoors and what better way to do just that than with a gas grill?
+On a warm day, the general inclination is to spend time outdoors — and what better way to do that than cook with a gas grill?
 A gas grill can be set up in a yard area to entertain guests with a Sunday barbecue or even just a quick dinner for two on a weeknight.
 Investing in a gas grill gives you more meal prep options and helps you enjoy cooking in nature rather than cooped up indoors.

 This large, 5-burner, 45,000 BTU grill includes a 10,000 BTU lidded side burner for more cooking options.
 The lid folds down when the burner isn’t in use, so you can use the area for extra workspace.
 The primary grates are porcelain-coated cast iron and offer 550 square inches of cooking space, and an additional 210 square inches of space is available on the swing-away rack.

 Heat tents over the stainless steel top-ported burners reduce flare-ups and provide even heat.
 A thermometer in the lid lets you monitor the interior temperature without lifting the lid.
 This has a stainless steel lid, handle and cabinet that will look good for years to come, and large metal side shelves provide extra work space and a place to set down your cooking tools and beverage.
 Electronic ignition offers reliable starts every time and a removable grease pan make cleaning easy when you’re done cooking.

 The cabinet has two doors for easy access to the storage space and the propane tank.
 If you need to move the grill, it has four casters; two of them lock to keep the grill from wandering if it’s accidentally bumped.Continue to 5 of 7 below.